moritzluedtke/daiq-ui/README.md

 ## Ideas

+- Show all users when admin logs in
+- Refactor backend code?
 - Snackbar, which announces the winners
 - Questions can contain images from the web (they show the content in a link, so a direct link to the image in the web should be the input)